|Zimbabwe United Passenger Company|

 |Headquarters||Belvedere, Harare, Harare, Zimbabwe|

-Zimbabwe United Passenger Company also known as (ZUPCO) is a state owned parastatal that administers government's public transport buses and commuters.
-It operates transport services that plies local and regional routes.
-The parastatal operates under the Ministry of Transport and is headquartered in the Belvedere area of Harare a few miles form Harare's central business district.
+Zimbabwe United Passenger Company (ZUPCO) is a parastatal that administers government's public transport buses and commuters.
+It operates transport services that ply local and regional routes.
+The parastatal operates under the Ministry of Transport and is headquartered in Belvedere, Harare, a few miles form Harare's central business district.

 ZUPCO was formed in 1980 after the new nationalist government was formed taking over from the Ian Smith led government.
 Before independence, the bus company was run as a parastatal and it was known as the Rhodesia Bus Company.
 After transition, the company was renamed to Zimbabwe United Passenger Company.